-- When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(ies) if the battery disconnect switch is turned ON. - If the 7-way connector plug is connected to the tow vehicle (depending on tow vehicle make/model) your tow vehicle battery will charge as well. - Battery charging speed depends on the power being used for lights and appliances.
+- When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(ies) if the battery disconnect switch is turned ON. - When the hauling vehicle is not running, the 7-way connector plug is connected, (depending on vehicle make/model) and the 120V AC shore power cord is connected, your tow vehicle battery may charge as well.
+In a similar scenario when 120V AC shore power cord is not connected, the tow vehicle battery may discharge slowly if left connected for extended periods.
+Make sure to unplug the 7-way connector plug when the camper is not being hauled or the hauling vehicle isn't running. - Battery charging speed depends on the power being used for lights and appliances.
 Only surplus power goes to charging the battery. - On extended stays, keep your trailer hooked up to a 120V AC shore power, if available, to keep batteries charged. - While driving, if you have the 7-way connector plug attached to the tow vehicle (depending on tow vehicle make/model), your battery will be re-charged. - To check fill levels of battery charge, tap the tank fill/battery monitor screen on the nuCamp control panel twice.
 The approximate voltage of your battery will displayed. - Always make sure the battery is secured in place while traveling. - Battery cables must always be secured tightly to the terminals.
 Loose connections can cause loss of power and arcing power between connections. - Keep the terminals and cables clean and free of corrosion.
 Clean periodically with a wire brush.